swaroopmaddu/anchor-rust/README.md

 # Rust Client for Anchor

-- Rust tests for Anchor smart contracts was found in the `client` directory.
+- Rust tests for Anchor smart contracts can be found in the `client` directory.